Casualty series 36: Cast

 On 20 May 2021, it was announced that Elinor Lawless had been cast as Stevie Nash, an ED consultant.
 Lawless described her character as "a force to be reckoned with", while Preece called her "charismatic, contemporary, compelling and on occasion very unsettling".
 She added that Stevie would introduce "a new and dangerous energy into our world", creating "a new and exciting era for Casualty".
 The character debuts in the first episode.
-Milo Clarke's casting in the role of Teddy Gowan, a new paramedic, was announced on 10 August 2021.
+Milo Clarke's casting in the role of Theodore "Teddy" Gowan, a new paramedic, was announced on 10 August 2021.
 He is billed as Jan's excitable and enthusiastic nephew who has a dislike for Charlie.
 Clarke expressed his excitement at joining the cast and representing the NHS.
 He commented, "I hope his charm and zest are qualities viewers can enjoy."
 Sah Brockner, portrayed by Arin Smethurst, was introduced in episode seven.
 Smethurst billed their character as a "salty but fiercely compassionate" paramedic.
 Sah is the first non-binary regular character to appear in Casualty and Smethurst hoped that the representation would provide "a source of awareness for those who have never met someone like [them]".

 The series features several recurring characters and multiple guest stars.
 The opening episode features Marshall's son in the guest role of Rudi, a patient in the ED.
 Episode one also features appearances from Lollie McKenzie and Paul Popplewell who reprise their respective roles as Natalia Malinovsky, Lev and Faith's daughter, and Paul Pegg, Robyn's love interest, from the previous series.
 Popplewell also appears in episode ten.
+However, when the character of Natalia returned towards the end of the season on a recurring basis, she had been recast with Zoe Brough.
 Sophie Stone reprised her role as Susie Ashby, the biological mother of Jade, in episode five as part of Jade's departure storyline.
 As part of Rash's new story exploring gang violence, Zainab Hasan joined the guest cast in episode six as Hafsa Kazimi, a gang leader who shares a backstory with Rash.
 She appears in three episodes, concluding with her death in episode 13.
 Kriss Dosanjh reprised his guest role as Ashok Masum, Rash's father, in episodes 11 and 13 as part of the story.
 Comedian Rosie Jones reprised her role as patient Paula Kettering in episode 13.
 Jones was excited to play Paula again and explore an important story.
 Dainty (Digital Spy) confirmed in December 2021 that Jones would appear again during the following month.
 Raj Bajaj joined the recurring cast as social worker Adi Kapadia in episode 13.
 He features in Paula's story and acts as a love interest for Marty.
 Harry Collett, who has played David's son Ollie since series 28, returned for a stint of four episodes beginning in episode thirty-three and making his final appearance in episode thirty-nine at the conclusion of a school shooting storyline.